jonegil/gui-with-gio/teleprompter/index.md

 ### Part 5 - Listen for events

 Finally, we get to listen for events.
 As outlined above, there are quite a few inputs here, and they can have mutual impact on each other.
 For example, if ```textWdith```increases, the line breaks will adjust since there are now space for more words on each line.
 But if the user increases ```fontSize```, each word requires more space and line break changes again.
-Luckily for us Gio takes care of all of the underlying details, as long as we're keeping track of the value of those state variables.
+Luckily for us Gio takes care of all of the underlying details, our job is the keep track of the state variables used to define the constraints of the visualisation.

-The structure is quite rich:
+As before the switch statement uses type assertions, ```e.(type)``` to deterimine what just happened:

 ```go